mhtvsSFrpHdE/prefetch/qpp/prefetch/README.md

 ### IPCH cache

-Let's just accept these files are important for new IntelliSense to work.
+Let's just accept these files are important for new IntelliSense to work fast.
 They are also means everytime do Ctrl+S save edited source code,
 390 MB will write to disk.
 There is no "reuse exist file".